Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a Systems Manager Automation runbook to monitor and control the state of the patches required.
 Apply the runbook to Systems Manager Patch Manager.
 - [ ] Create a single Systems Manager maintenance window for each resource group.
 - [x] Configure Systems Manager Fleet Manager to apply a Systems Manager Automation runbook to the appropriate resource group.

+### A company needs to enforce tagging requirements for Amazon DynamoDB tables in its AWS accounts.
+A SysOps administrator must implement a solution to identify and remediate all DynamoDB tables that do not have the appropriate tags.
+Which solution will meet these requirements with the LEAST operational overhead?

+- [ ] Create a custom AWS Lambda function to evaluate and remediate all DynamoDB tables.
+Create an Amazon EventBridge scheduled rule to invoke the Lambda function.
+- [ ] Create a custom AWS Lambda function to evaluate and remediate ail DynamoDB tables.
+Create an AWS Config custom rule to invoke the Lambda function.
+- [x] Use the `required-tags` AWS Config managed rule to evaluate all DynamoDB tables for the appropriate tags.
+Configure an automatic remediation action that uses an AWS
+Systems Manager Automation custom runbook.
+- [ ] Create an Amazon EventBridge managed rule to evaluate all DynamoDB tables for the appropriate tags.
+Configure the EventBridge rule to run an AWS Systems Manager
+Automation custom runbook for remediation.

+### A company has an application that uses Amazon DynamoDB tables.
+The tables are spread across AWS accounts and AWS Regions.
+The company uses AWS CloudFormation to deploy AWS resources.
+A new team at the company is deleting unused AWS resources.
+The team accidentally deletes several production DynamoDB tables by running an AWS Lambda function that makes a DynamoDB DeleteTable API call.
+The table deletions cause an application outage.
+A SysOps administrator must implement a solution that minimizes the chance of accidental deletions of tables.
+The solution also must minimize data loss that results from accidental deletions.
+Which combination of steps will meet these requirements?
+(Choose two.)

+- [ ] Enable termination protection for the CloudFormation stacks that deploy the DynamoDB tables.
+- [x] Enable deletion protection for the DynamoDB tables.
+- [x] Enable point-in-time recovery for the DynamoDB tables.
+Restore the tables if they are accidentally deleted.
+- [ ] Schedule daily backups of the DynamoDB tables.
+Restore the tables if they are accidentally deleted.
+- [ ] Export the DynamoDB tables to Amazon S3 every day.
+Use Import from Amazon S3 to restore data for tables that are accidentally deleted.

+### A company wants to track its AWS costs in all member accounts that are part of an organization in AWS Organizations.
+Managers of the member accounts want to receive a notification when the estimated costs exceed a predetermined amount each month.
+The managers are unable to configure a billing alarm.
+The IAM permissions for all users are correct.
+What could be the cause of this issue?

+- [x] The management/payer account does not have billing alerts turned on.
+- [ ] The company has not configured AWS Resource Access Manager (AWS RAM) to share billing information between the member accounts and the management/payer account.
+- [ ] Amazon GuardDuty is turned on for all the accounts.
+- [ ] The company has not configured an AWS Config rule to monitor billing.